pvys/CV-camera-finder/README.md

 If you are looking for a function with Directshow, see https://www.codeproject.com/Articles/1274094/Capturing-Images-from-Camera-using-Python-and-Dire.

-Download pymf.pyd to your PYTHONPATH to just use it.
+Download pymf.pyd(32-bit -> file in folder 32, 64-bit -> ...) to your PYTHONPATH to just use it.
 If you want to modify it, edit cpp files and rebuild it.

 You can use it to match opencv index with camera name.